bleachbit/docs/_posts/cleanerml_v2.0.md

 - Delete the content of a folder and the folder itself
 - Delete the content of a folder but not the folder itself
 - Delete recursive
+- Summary - Table with deletion use cases
 - command="delete" search="deep"
 - command="json" search="file"
 - command="sqlite.vacuum"